On behalf of a grateful nation...

 He served in the greatest army in the world, the United States Army.

-For my friends outside of the islands, here in Hawaii, the American Memorial Day has evolved into a day of remembrance for Veterans as well as all others who have passed away before us.
+Here in Hawaii, the American Memorial Day has evolved into a day of remembrance for Military Veterans as well as all others who have passed on before us.

 Of course, thoughts of my grandfather usually lead to thoughts of my grandmother.
 The total embodiment of love, my grandmother will forever serve as the cornerstone of my understanding of agape, earthly love... and the fundamental faith that exists in the gift of forgiveness.

 In reminiscing on the life and legacy of my grandmother, grandfather, younger brother, and all those souls who have prepared my path (and those enlightened spirits who continue to nudge, pull, prod, and carry me through each day), I adore the following insight on Joy and Sorrow:

 Your joy is your sorrow unmasked.

 And the selfsame well from which your laughter rises…

 was oftentimes filled with your tears.

 The deeper that sorrow carves into your being,